SpeciesStriped Bass

 Hook Size

 Using the correct hook size is less about getting a pick-up and more about a successful hook set.
-When using large cut baits (bunker) for stripers, an 8/0 – 9/0 Octopus style hook provides the best chance of hooking the fish.
+When using large cut baits (bunker) for stripers, an 8/0 – 9/0 circle hook provides the best chance of hooking the fish.
+We filmed nearly all of our shows using either J-hooks or Octopus hooks.
+We have since switched to using only circle hooks!
 Compare the gap between the hook tip and the eye between a 7/0 and a 9/0 hook and you will see a big difference.
 The larger size will not spook the fish and striped bass have huge mouths.

 Hook Placement